alfredlu0221/Take-Home-Assignment/project-name/README.md

 curl -X GET 'http://localhost:5000/api/statistics?start_date=2023-05-01&end_date=2023-05-31&symbol=IBM'
 ```

-## Provide a description of how to maintain the API key to retrieve financial data from AlphaVantage in both local development and production environment.
+## How to maintain the API key to retrieve financial data from AlphaVantage in both local development and production environment.
 ### Local development:
 1. Store them in a .env file.
 2. Don’t commit them to a code repository.